leon-matthews/rocket-test/README.md

 test runs and reporting back results.

 - [*] Experiment with UDP client/server
-- [ ] Experiment with UDP broadcasting
+- [*] Experiment with UDP broadcasting
-- [ ] Experiment with UDP multicasting with own server
+- [ ] Experiment with UDP multicasting with DUT simulator
-- [ ] UDP multicasting experiment with DUT
 - [ ] Collect list of devices on network via multicasting discovery messages
 - [ ] Send and recieve simple command to DUT via standard UDP networking
 - [ ] Brainstorm approaches for collecting and demultiplexing device test data